It’s not about fixing people, it’s about fixing systems.

 Stay connected with us

 Follow us on Instagram to get updates on events, research opportunities, and ways to get involved.
-Please contact ceja@ucsc.edu to join our mailing list and stay up-to-date on CEJA events, news, and opportunities.
+Please join our mailing list to stay up-to-date on CEJA news, events, and opportunities and receive our quarterly newsletter.

 News